drolsen/postcss-in-out/README.md

 The main idea of PostCSSInOut is to finally bring a global context to PostCSS and developers!
 This helps with the following:

-- Can help to reduce required PostCSS clean up plugins.
+- Helps reduce PostCSS clean up plugins needs
-- Can help to reduce CSS bundle sizes.
+- Helps reduce CSS bundle sizes
-- Can help to simplify PostCSS API usage / development.
+- Helps simplify PostCSS API usage

 ### How it works
-By default PostCSS compilations happen at a per-css-file context, not a global full-sheet context.
+PostCSS compilations happen at a per-css-file context, not a global full-sheet context.
-This means you can't define variables, mixins, methods etc. to be used global across all your source css files.
+This means developers can't define global variables, mixins, methods etc. to be used across all your source files.

-With PostCSSInOut however, you are now offered both `preBuild` and `postBuild` context hooks!
-By leveraging these two context hooks, developers can define what custom (or community) PostCSS plugins/features ought to be globally available to source css files.
+With PostCSSInOut developers are now offered both `preBuild` and `postBuild` context hooks!
+By leveraging these two hooks, developers can define what custom (or community) plugins & features ought to be available globally to source CSS files.

-For instance, without PostCSSInOut; sharing `:root {...}` variables across two files would be done in one of two ways:
+For instance; without PostCSSInOut, sharing `:root {...}` variables across two files would be done in one of two ways:
-- Create a file system hierarchy CSS of import order that emphasis variables first.
+- Create a CSS file system hierarchy of `@import` order that emphasizes variables first.
-- Import file A into file B, to use file A's variables within file B.
+- `@import` file `A.css` into file `B.css`, to use file `A.css` variables within file `B.css`.

-With PostCSSInOut, simply define community `postcss-variables` plugin to ran in the global context, and viola all variables declarations should be available globally to all src css files.
+With PostCSSInOut however, developers can define `postcss-variables` community plugin to be ran in the `postBuild` hook, and all variables declarations will be available globally without anymore `@import` needs.

 ---